-TARNISHING OF COPPER - SILVER WIRE
+TARNISHING OF COPPER

-Copper-Silver wire bearing IUDs may show discoloration in their sterile packaging, but this should not cause alarm because the copper tarnishes causing an oxide or sulfide film to form on the surface.
+Copper wire bearing IUDs may show discoloration in their sterile packaging, but this should not cause alarm because the copper tarnishes causing an oxide or sulfide film to form tube is composed of PVC which contains DEHP as a Plasticizer However since the contact time of the Flance with the mucosal surface is extremely low hence no risk is posed

 If the package is not damaged and the insert before date on the package has not expired. the IUD will be sterile even if the copper on the device is tarnished.
-Laboratory studies show the tarnishing does not affect the safety or effectiveness of contains DEHP as a Plasticizer However since the contact time of the Flange with the mucosal surface is extremely low hence no risk is posed to the woman
+Laboratory studies show the tarnishing does not affect the safety or effectiveness of the IUD.
+PRESENCE OF DEHP: The Flange of the insertion